 Soros also contributed to The Collective, a little-known but increasingly influential political organization that says it is seeking to build a “black political power” movement.
 The Collective reportedly injected nearly $2 million into Gillum’s campaign, funding television and radio ads, get-out-the-vote drives, and playing a key role in helping Gillum defeat his Democratic opponents, some of whom were better-funded and had more statewide name recognition.
 The group announced plans to continue backing Gillum during the current general election campaign.”

-Fortunately, Florida’s men in blue are having none of it.
-State troopers and police have signaled their firm opposition to Gillum.
-In Tallahassee, crime rates climbed by over 50% on Gillum’s watch, although the papers are quick to assure us that that had nothing to do with the mayor.
+In Tallahassee, the murder rate climbed by over 50% on Gillum’s watch, violent crime is soaring, although the papers are quick to assure us that that had nothing to do with the mayor.
+Gillum’s own people disagree.

-But there are only 3 weekends to go before November 6 and the jihadists of cultural war are popping up faster than they can be swatted down.
+But there are only three weekends to go before November 6 and the jihadists of cultural war are popping up faster than they can be swatted down.

 Even Trump and the G-men might not be enough to save Florida.